MukeshDubey1420/MarkDown_Documentation/Readme.md

 * Then flip over to the “Preview changes” tab
 Each time you switch to that tab, Github converts the Markdown that  you wrote to HTML and displays the results.

+    or
+* creating the Files with the `.md or .markdown` extension .

 ## Learning The Basics ..

 ### Headings..